micmejia/bible-dump/AMPC/Matthew/Matt 6.md

-For if you forgive people their trespasses [their [^g]reckless and willful sins, [^h]leaving them, letting them go, and [^i]giving up resentment], your heavenly Father will also forgive you.
+For if you forgive people their trespasses [their reckless and willful sins, leaving them, letting them go, and giving up resentment], your heavenly Father will also forgive you.